ijt/php-docs-samples/appengine/flexible/wordpress/README.md

 Go to the Dashboard at https://PROJECT_ID.appspot.com/wp-admin.
 On the Plugins page, activate the following
 plugins:

-- For the standard environment
-  - Batcache Manager
-  - Google App Engine for WordPress (also set the e-mail address in its settings page)
-- For the flexible environment
   - Batcache Manager
   - GCS media plugin